Clustering

 )weights

-- Dictionary with weights for each attribute (default tonothing
+- Dictionary of weights for each variable (default tonothing

 )